Healthy Chocolate Oatmeal (5-Minute Recipe)

 • Oats: Old-fashioned oats or quick-cooking oats make this recipe a breeze to whip up in just minutes.
 The shorter cooking time ensures they’ll be ready fast.

-• Cocoa powder: Unsweetened cocoa powder brings that deep dark chocolate taste to your bowl.
+• Cacao powder: Unsweetened cacao powder brings that deep, dark chocolate taste to your bowl.
 With the added sweetness from maple syrup, it won’t be bitter.

 Recipe Variations